MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-testing.md

   - carrier-grade
 ---

-# Design area: Testing and validation for carrier-grade workloads
+# Testing and validation for carrier-grade workloads

+Continuous testing and validation can detect and help resolve issues before they become potentially life threatening.
+Consider well-known testing methodologies such as chaos testing.
+Testing should be conducted for the lifetime of the application because the deployment environment is complex and multi-layered.

+Also, supportability must be strong throughout the application lifetime.
+Highly available systems rely on high quality support teams able to rapidly respond to and resolve issues in the field, conduct root cause analysis and look for systematic design flaws.

-Proving that an application is well architected requires testing, ideally using a chaos testing framework, which simulates failures of all dependent elements.
+Proving that an application is well architected requires testing, ideally use a chaos testing framework to avoid testing bias.
+This methodology simulates failures of all dependent elements.
 Robust and regular testing should both prove the design and validate the original failure mode analysis.

 A warning flag should be raised for any application or service for which the redundancy or resiliency measures can't be tested because it's considered *too risky*.

 If redundancy and resiliency measures aren't tested, then the only valid assumption, from a safety-critical point of view, is that these measures aren't going to work when needed.
 Using common paths for software upgrades, configuration updates, and fault recovery, for example, provide a good mechanism for validating that measures will work.

-## The risks of *lift* and *shift*

-Telecommunication companies have well-architected applications that deliver the expected behavior on their existing infrastructure.
-However, care should be taken before assuming that porting these applications *as is* to a public cloud infrastructure won't impact their resiliency.

-The existing applications make a set of assumptions about their underlying infrastructure, which are unlikely to remain true when moving from on-premises to public cloud.
-The architect must check that they still hold and adjust infrastructure design to accommodate the new reality.
-The architect should also look for opportunities where the new infrastructure removes limitations that existed on-premises.

-For example, upgrade of on-premises systems must happen in place because it's not viable to maintain sufficient hardware to create a new deployment alongside and slowly transition in a safe manner.
-This upgrade path generates a host of requirements for how upgrades and rollbacks are managed.
-These requirements lead to complexity and mean that upgrades are infrequent and only permitted in carefully managed maintenance windows.

-In public cloud, it's reasonable to create a new deployment in parallel with the existing deployment.
-This process creates the opportunity for major simplifications in the application's operational design and improvements in the user's experience, and expectations.

 ## Clients